 Two salmonid species in NPCLE have been listed for federal protection: Bull Trout Salvelinus confluentus and Lake Ozette Sockeye Salmon Oncorhynchus nerka.
 Both of these species are listed as threatened under the federal Endangered Species Act (ESA).
 The five-year review of the Recovery Plan for Bull Trout was completed by the U.S. Fish and Wildlife Service (USFWS) in 2008, and in 2010 they released an update to the critical habitat designation (USFWS, 2010).
-The National Oceanic and Atmospheric Administration (NOAA) has finalized the Lake Ozette Sockeye Recovery Plan (NMFS, 2009).
-NOAA completed 5-year status reviews of the population in 2011, 2016, and is finalizing the most recent status review for release in early 2022.
-The Lake Ozette Sockeye Steering Committee provided an initial prioritization of projects but has not met formally since it was dissolved by vote of the committee members in 2019.
-Former members of the committee continue to work cooperatively and independently to develop projects.
+The National Oceanic and Atmospheric Administration (NOAA) finalized the Lake Ozette Sockeye Recovery Plan in 2009 (NMFS, 2009).
+NOAA completed 5-year status reviews of the population in 2011, 2016, and late 2022.
+The Lake Ozette

+Sockeye Steering Committee (LOSSC), a group made up of local citizens and landowners, biologists, and representatives of multiple county, state, tribal, and Federal entities, assisted NOAA in developing the Recovery Plan and provided an initial prioritization of projects, but it was dissolved by vote of the committee members in 2019.
+NPCLE incorporated the LOSSC's Near-Term Priority List, created to address a prioritized subset of recovery actions, into the Lead Entity's project list.
+Additionally, former members of the LOSSC continue to work cooperatively and independently to develop projects.

 Chinook Salmon Oncorhynchus tshawytscha, Coho Salmon Oncorhynchus kisutch, Chum Salmon Oncorhynchus keta, Pink Salmon Oncorhynchus gorbuscha, steelhead Oncorhynchus mykiss (anadromous Rainbow Trout), and non-Ozette Sockeye Salmon stocks in NPCLE are not federally listed.
 A status assessment on these latter populations has not been undertaken since 2002 (SASSI, 2002).
 However, recent tribal escapement data on many of these stocks show declines in recent years that could support designations of depressed or even critical (PFMC, 2010 and Appendix C).
 Current preferred language for describing stock status is "stable, declining, or rising" [see Appendix C-3 from Manual 18 of the Recreation and Conservation Office (RCO), the state agency managing salmon restoration grant programs].